 How much does home insurance cost?

-If you own or rent a property you should ensure you are suitably protected with a home insurance policy.
 In this article, we explain what home insurance covers and how much house insurance costs for different properties.
 We also share how much home insurance you need and tips on how to save money on your home insurance policy.

 What is home insurance?

 Home insurance is an insurance policy designed to protect your home and its belongings against loss or damage.
 There are two main types of home insurance policy, buildings insurance and contents insurance.
 Buildings insurance is designed to protect your property against structural damage and will cover the cost to rebuild your property.
 Contents insurance is designed to protect your property inside your home including furniture and valuables.
 Home insurance will cover against damage caused by theft, fire or flooding.
 You may also be able to get cover for damage caused by storms or burst pipes.
-For more information on the different types of home insurance and what it covers read our articles, 'What is home insurance?' and 'What are the different types of home insurance?'
+For more information on the different types of home insurance and what it covers read our articles, ‘What is home insurance?‘ and ‘What are the different types of home insurance?

 How much is home insurance?